 Rhode Island clam chowder

 In some parts of the state, a red chowder is served as Rhode Island clam chowder.
 This red chowder has a tomato broth base and potatoes; unlike Manhattan red chowder, it does not have chunks of tomato, and does not contain other vegetables (such as carrots or beans).
-This is the recipe served for decades with clamcakes at the memorable establishments like Rocky Point and Crescent Park.

 New Jersey clam chowder